 Credit card debt is a major problem for millions of American households.
 Credit card debt can be a serious burden when you add it on top of mortgages, car loans and student loans.
 That’s why a cash mortgage refinance to consolidate credit cards that have adjustable interest rates makes financial sense.

 Many people may feel like they have few options to get out from underneath that debt.
-But there is hope for many American home owners: You can consolidate your credit card debt with a cash out mortgage refinance.
+But there is hope for many American home owners: You can consolidate your credit card debt with a cash out refinance.

 Mortgage interest rates are much lower than credit card rates because the mortgage debt is secured by your home.
 If you don’t pay, you lose the house.
-So, lenders can give you a much lower rate with your cash out mortgage refinance than an unsecured loan such as a credit card.
+So, lenders can give you a much lower rate with your cash out refinance than an unsecured loan such as a credit card.

 How a Cash Out Refinance Works

 If you are a home owner who has equity in their property and a higher than current market interest rate, you could be the perfect candidate to get a new mortgage.

 With a new mortgage, you can both lower your interest rate and pull out cash to pay off your credit card bills.
 Do you think that this could be for you?
 Keep reading!
 Read FHA cash-out guidelines.